Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Interior properties

 \end{corollary} The optimal rate obtained here coincides with the critical smoothing regime identified in the pointwise analysis and reflects the balance between the variance reduction induced by Poisson smoothing and the second--order bias of the operator.

-The resulting rate is comparable to that obtained for kernel distribution estimators and Bernstein polynomial estimators under analogous smoothness conditions, while retaining the advantage of respecting the nonnegative orthant support of the distribution.
-In particular, unlike kernel methods, the Sz\'{a}sz--Mirakyan estimator avoids boundary corrections on $[0,\infty)^d$, and, in contrast to Bernstein estimators, naturally accommodates unbounded support, making it a flexible alternative for distribution estimation on the nonnegative orthant.
-These MSE and IMSE analyses set the stage for the efficiency comparison with the empirical c.d.f.\ developed in the next subsection.
+The resulting rate is comparable to that obtained for kernel cdf estimators and Bernstein polynomial estimators under analogous smoothness conditions \citep[see, e.g.,][]{Jones1990,Leblanc2012a}, while retaining the advantage of respecting the nonnegative orthant support of the distribution.
+In particular, unlike kernel methods, the Sz\'{a}sz--Mirakyan estimator avoids boundary corrections on $[0,\infty)^d$ \citep[see, e.g.,][]{HanebeckKlar2021}, and, in contrast to Bernstein estimators, naturally accommodates unbounded support \citep[see, e.g.,][]{Gawronski1980}, making it a flexible alternative for cdf estimation on the nonnegative orthant.
+These MSE and IMSE analyses set the stage for the efficiency comparison with the empirical cdf developed in the next subsection.